lamat1111/QuilibriumScripts/README.md

   ./poor_mans_cd.sh
   ```
 To detach from tmux press CTRL+B then D. Now you can safely logout from your server and the node will keep running in its persistent shell.
+To reattach to the tmux session and see your node log, just use `tmux a -t quil`
 </details>
 </blockquote>